-A new study by Paulson and colleagues does just that, highlighting one way that an aggressive leukemia can wriggle its way free of targeted attack by a high-tech strategy for immune-based therapy.
-With these insights in hand, the researchers say, they’re already making progress on what they hope will be an improved version of the experimental therapy that will help more people in the future.
+A new study by a team from Fred Hutchinson Cancer Research Center and colleagues does just that, highlighting one way that an aggressive leukemia can wriggle its way free of targeted attack by a high-tech strategy for immune-based therapy.
+With these insights in hand, the researchers have designed what they hope will be an improved version of the experimental therapy that will help more people in the future.

 Why?
 The research team dived in to find out.

-Paulson and Schmitt focused on certain patients whose cases were especially mysterious: like that of one man, who was only in his early twenties when he enrolled on the trial after his acute myeloid leukemia came back.
+The scientists focused on certain patients whose cases were especially mysterious: like that of one man, who was only in his early twenties when he enrolled on the trial after his acute myeloid leukemia came back.
 On the trial, he received genetically engineered T cells after his second bone marrow transplant failed to put his cancer into full remission.

 With the engineered cells, his cancer did go into remission, but only for 12 months.
 And the reason his cancer came back wasn’t obvious.
 His genetically modified, cancer-targeting T cells were still circulating en masse throughout his blood.
 And his leukemia cells still displayed the molecular signature — a protein called WT1 — that the modified cells recognized.